sunpengfei1122/Spikemax/README.md

 **Usage**

-This loss can be easily implemented by replacing this with a loss layer.
+This loss can be easily implemented by replacing this with the loss layer.
+You can also directly implement it into SLayer framework https://github.com/bamsumit/slayerPytorch.
+The Spikemax loss code can also be found at https://github.com/lava-nc/lava-dl/blob/main/src/lava/lib/dl/slayer/loss.py.

 error = spikeLoss(netParams).to(device)